driedsoba/Connec.GPT/README.md

 yarn dev

 After running `yarn dev`, your development server starts, allowing you to open the project in a web browser via the provided local server address.

-This setup ensures that all developers have a consistent environment, minimizing discrepancies and potential issues.
-For any setup-related queries or assistance, don't hesitate to reach out to the project maintainers.